cbeyls/slimbox/trunk/README.txt

 or if you want to use a different version of mootools.

 Here are the mootools modules required by this version of Slimbox:
-- Class: _all_
+- Native: all
-- Native: _all_
+- Class: all
-- Element: Element.Event
+- Element: all
-- Window: Window.DomReady, Window.Size
+- Utilities: DomReady
-- Effects: Fx.Style, Fx.Styles (optionally Fx.Transitions)
+- Fx: Fx.Tween, Fx.Morph (optionally Fx.Transitions)

 You can remove or customize the provided autoloading code by editing the slimbox.js file.
 By default, it behaves like Lightbox.
 When deploying slimbox.js, you MUST always preserve the copyright notice at the beginning of the file.